How I configured my LAMP stack.

 Using Varnish I was able to bump things into overdrive.

-These results show 400 users over 60 seconds, You see that around 12 seconds the response time begins to climb.
+These results show 400 users over 60 seconds, you see that around 12 seconds the response time begins to climb.
 This actually had more to do with network throughput and processing ability.
 Each request is unique and my CMS also uses a statistics API that I as well host, so each hit would take the IP and look up the GEO details on an API locally.
 So there was a bit more IO than reported here.
 Still, Without making these changes I was lucky to get 10 connections without MySQL crashing.

 Automatic MySQL Backup – Normally you would have your database located on another server or at least distributed, I run a rather small time setup and don’t see the need for managing multiple servers.
-To safeguard my data and my clients data I created a shell script that will give me a gzip dump of my database and copy it to my backups folder run with a daily Cron task.
+To safeguard my data and my client’s data I created a shell script that will give me a gzipped dump of my database and copy it to my backups folder run with a daily Cron task.

 #!/bin/sh DAY=`/bin/date +%Y%m%d` mysqldump -u root -ppineapple23 –all-databases | gzip > /home/adam/Dropbox/ironhide_backup/ironhide-$DAY.gz echo “Nightly Backup Successful: $(date)” >> /var/log/mybackup.log

-Dropbox CLI Automatically setting up a backup seemed to be a bit confusing to me, did some searching and found that DropBox has a command line interface.
-I simply joined my server to my account, excluded all the other junk, now my database backups will now get synced off site, and for free!
+Dropbox CLI Automatically setting up a backup seemed to be a bit confusing to me, did some searching and found that DropBox has a command-line interface.
+I simply joined my server to my account, excluded all the other junk, now my database backups will now get synced off-site, and for free!